Slim Leg Denim

 - Don’t order a size bigger unless you really need to

-Everybody needs a classic blue jean, and this medium wash denim with a hint of stretch works just as well kickin around outdoors as it does dressed up with our formal Standard Shirt.
+Everybody needs a classic blue jean, and this dark wash denim with a hint of stretch works just as well kickin around outdoors as it does dressed up with our formal Standard Shirt.